Zazzles2908/Mini-Agent_ACP/documents/04_SETUP_CONFIG/QUICK_START_GUIDE.md

 }
 ```

-This makes Mini-Agent available as an agent server in Claude Desktop, separate from the MCP filesystem restrictions.
+This makes Mini-Agent available as an agent server in MiniMax-M2 Desktop, separate from the MCP filesystem restrictions.

 **Option C - Expand MCP Filesystem Access**